-Under the Bermuda Insurance Act, the Company is prohibited from paying a dividend in an amount exceeding 25% of the prior year's total statutory capital and surplus, unless at least two members of the Company's board of directors and its principal representative in Bermuda sign and submit an affidavit to the BMA attesting that a dividend in excess of this amount would not cause the Company to fail to meet its relevant margins.
-In certain instances, the Company would also be required to provide prior notice to the BMA in advance of the payment of dividends.
-In the event that such an affidavit is submitted to the BMA in accordance with the Bermuda Insurance Act, and further subject to the Company meeting its MMS and ECR, the Company is permitted to distribute up to the sum of 100% of statutory surplus and an amount less than 15% of total statutory capital.
+Under the Bermuda Insurance Act, insurers are prohibited from paying a dividend in an amount exceeding 25% of the prior year's total statutory capital and surplus, unless at least two members of the board of directors and its principal representative in Bermuda sign and submit an affidavit to the BMA attesting that a dividend in excess of this amount would not cause the insurer to fail to meet its relevant margins.
+In certain instances, insurers would also be required to provide prior notice to the BMA in advance of the payment of dividends.
+In accordance with the Bermuda Insurance Act, insurers are permitted to distribute up to the sum of 100% of statutory surplus and an amount less than 15% of total statutory capital, subject to TR Re meeting MMS and ECR requirements.
 Distributions in excess of this amount require the approval of the BMA.
-As of December 31, 2021, the maximum distribution the Company was permitted to pay without prior approval of the BMA was \$606.
+The maximum distribution TR Re was permitted to remit to its parent without the need for prior approval is \$380 and \$606 as of December 31, 2022 and 2021.